AudienseCo/mcp-audiense-demand/README_CLIENT.md

 - **Check**: Run `node --version` to verify the installation

 For any other issues, please check the logs or [open an issue](https://github.com/AudienseCo/mcp-audiense-demand/issues) in our repository.

-## 📄 License

-This project is licensed under the Apache 2.0 License.
-See the LICENSE file for more details.